The Woodwright's School and a Traveling Tool Chest

 |Mitered shoulder through dovetail corner for the skirt|

-We still had some work to do at home.
-After trying various configurations, I opted for a double decker till system, placed a full mortise lid lock, and painted the exterior with a blue paint (I attempted stain at first knowing that things might not work out since we worked with poplar-the oil stain was blotchy despite a wood conditioner).
+Just a ltitle more work remained after returning home.
+I opted for a double decker till system, placed a full mortise lid lock, and painted the exterior with a blue paint (I attempted stain at first knowing that things might not work out since we worked with poplar-the oil stain was blotchy despite a wood conditioner).
 To break up the monotony, I used a product called Rub 'n Buff gold for the skirt and part of the lid.
-Tung oil was applied to the unpainted surfaces.
 This thing can hold a fair number of tools, but is very heavy.

 |Double deck rails. |